drobban/drobban/README.md

 ### Hi

-I am a software developer based in the nothern parts of Sweden.
+I spend most my days creating software in the northern parts of Sweden.
+Most of my repos are experiments trying out new languages solving fun problems or projects created for the local dog club.

 My latest endeavour is to learn more about Elixir.
-In my profession I mostly work with FORTH, C, Python, Clojure.

 [![Drobbans's Lang stats](https://github-readme-stats.vercel.app/api/top-langs/?username=drobban&layout=compact&hide=Makefile,Shell)](https://github.com/drobban)